 The ability of fungi to produce mycotoxins is influenced by various factors, including environmental conditions, crop type, and storage practices.
 For instance, inadequate drying of crops post-harvest can lead to increased moisture content, providing a conducive environment for fungal growth and mycotoxin production.
 (Ti et al., 2019).
 Similarly, poor storage conditions, such as high humidity and temperature, can exacerbate the problem, leading to significant levels of contamination.
-Research has shown that controlling these factors can significantly reduce the risk of mycotoxin contamination, highlighting the importance of good agricultural and storage practices ((Magan et al., 2003; Miller, 2008).
+Research has shown that controlling these factors can significantly reduce the risk of mycotoxin contamination, highlighting the importance of good agricultural and storage practices (Magan et al., 2003; Miller, 2008).
 To mitigate the risks associated with mycotoxin contamination, several strategies have been proposed and implemented.
 These include good agricultural practices (GAP), such as timely harvesting, proper drying, and adequate storage of crops, as well as the use of biocontrol agents to inhibit fungal growth.
 Additionally, regular monitoring and testing of crops for mycotoxin levels are crucial to ensure food safety and to implement timely interventions (Bhat et al., 2010).Public awareness campaigns and education programs aimed at farmers and consumers can also play a significant role in reducing mycotoxin contamination.
 By understanding the risks and adopting best practices, farmers can minimize the chances of fungal growth and mycotoxin production, thereby ensuring the safety and quality of their produce.
 Government and non-governmental organizations have a critical role in disseminating information and providing resources to support these initiatives (Shephard, 2008).

 The literature highlights the significant threat posed by mycotoxins to food safety, public health, and economic stability.
 The prevalence of aflatoxins and fumonisins in staple food crops such as rice and groundnuts underscore the need for continuous monitoring, effective control measures, and public awareness to mitigate the risks associated with mycotoxin contamination.
 Also, most studies in Kenya on mycotoxin contamination focus on maize and groundnuts largely during production and processing stages, with very little focus on rice in urban market contamination at retail-level ( (Birgen et al., 2020 ; Ankwasa EM, Francis I and Ahmad T., 2021).
 There is also inadequate data on the burden of mycotoxins in stores of small-scale vendors where most of the urban population purchase food from.
 Moreover, while previous studies have examined mycotoxin levels in Kenya, there is still a paucity of data for high-altitude regions like Kericho, where unique climatic conditions may influence fungal growth and toxin accumulation.
 This study aims to address these gaps by undertaking a thorough examination of mycotoxin contamination in rice and groundnuts sold in Kericho's local markets.
 By analysing contamination levels and identifying potential risk factors related with storage and handling procedures in Kericho County, the study will give crucial data for food safety policies, mycotoxin monitoring systems, and public health protection.
 The findings will also help to raise awareness among vendors and consumers about mycotoxin hazards and best practices for contamination prevention, resulting in safer food consumption and contribute to the broader efforts to improve food safety and security in the region and beyond.